-The U.S. Trade and Development Agency (USTDA) helps companies create U.S. jobs through the export of U.S. goods and services for priority development projects in emerging economies.
-USTDA links U.S. businesses to export opportunities by funding project planning activities, pilot projects, and reverse trade missions while creating sustainable infrastructure and economic growth in partner countries.
+The U.S. Trade and Development Agency helps companies create U.S. jobs through the export of U.S. goods and services for priority development projects in emerging economies.
+USTDA links U.S. businesses to export opportunities by funding project preparation and partnership building activities that develop sustainable infrastructure and foster economic growth in partner countries.

-USTDA’s programs support $85 in exports of U.S.-manufactured goods and services for every $1 programmed for priority development projects in emerging markets.
+USTDA’s success is a result of its evidence-based approach, which allows the Agency to allocate its budget for activities that have significant opportunities for both U.S. exports and developmental impacts.
+USTDA evaluates its program tools on a continual basis to determine its overall effectiveness and responsiveness to U.S. industry goals, U.S. government policy priorities and emerging market needs.
+Currently, USTDA’s program generates $85 in exports of U.S.-manufactured goods and services for every $1 programmed for priority development projects in emerging markets.
 The Agency’s programs have generated over $56 billion in U.S. exports, supporting an estimated 300,000 U.S. jobs, since USTDA was established in 1992.

 - Their priority to the project sponsor and the countries where they are located and their likelihood of receiving implementation financing; and